-- 4. In the event a parent is unable to complete daily screening of their child/children online, they should notify the school nurse so the student(s) can be screened at school. - 5.
-If the school nurse does not hear from a parent by 9:30 AM, the nurse will screen the student(s) in a confidential manner. - 6.
+- 2. Parents / Guardians are strongly encouraged to complete screenings of their child/children each day before sending them to school.
+Parents will receive instructions on how to observe for signs of illness in their child and be required to keep their child home if such symptoms are observed. - 3.
+In the event a parent is unable to complete daily screening of their child/children online, they should notify the school nurse so the student(s) can be screened at school. - 4.
+Student temperatures will be taken daily when students arrive on campus and before going to classes. - 5.
+If the school nurse does not hear receive at least 1 screening per week, the nurse will screen the student(s) in a confidential manner or contact the parents. - 6.
 Only minimal data will be kept in compliance with NYSDOH regulations. - 7.
 Any screening that results in a possible case of COVID-19 will be addressed immediately by the school nurse and/or COVID-19 Security Officer. - 8.
 The school nurse will notify the staff member / parent that they must seek the guidance of the private physician. - 9.
 If the individual is a student, she/he will be confidentially isolated on campus: - a.
 To the greatest extent practicable, two rooms will be used by the school: - One room will be for healthy students who have injuries or need their medications or nursing treatment. - The other room will be for assessing and caring for ill students and staff, and if needed, used for the isolation of an individual suspected of having COVID-19.
 If more than one students is suspected of having COVID-19 they may be in the same isolation room as long as they are separated by 6 feet. - Both rooms require a supervising adult to be present and should have easy access to a bathroom and sink with hand hygiene supplies - b.
 Parents will be called to pick up student within a reasonable time frame. - 10.
 The school nurse will contact the DOH for additional guidance on how to proceed with the situation, including how to determine when the individual may return.
 Collaboratively, they will work together to limit viral spread and determine timely virus testing of the most appropriate measure and implement contract tracing in the event of a positive case. - 11.
 If appropriate, the nurse will also provide instruction to the staff member / student's parent for the individual's return to the campus (in the event the case is not a positive COVID-19 case). - 12.
 If a person is sent home it is imperative that people not jump to conclusions.
 The person may have the flu, a cold, allergies, asthma, chronic gastrointestinal conditions, etc. The school MUST protect the privacy of individuals, and, therefore, cannot share information.
 If the DOH determines that more actions are necessary, the school will follow the directions of DOH at that time. - 13.
 If the school nurse is not available, the COVID-19 Security Officer or other Administrator will isolate and dismiss any student or staff member who has a fever or other symptoms of COVID-19 that are not explained by a chronic health condition for follow up with a health care provider.
-The school nurse will work collaboratively with Administrators to determine if additional staff is needed to assist with non-nursing tasks such as: student supervision; telephone calls, text, or emails to parent/guardians; and assistance with completing any required paperwork other than nursing documentation. - 14.
-Please see Appendix F for more information
+The school nurse will work collaboratively with Administrators to determine if additional staff is needed to assist with non-nursing tasks such as: student supervision; telephone calls, text, or emails to parent/guardians; and assistance with completing any required paperwork other than nursing documentation.

+14. Please see Appendix F for more information